oral-history-video-archive/digital-archive-api/README.md

 # digital-archive-api

-The server-side API (a.k.a backend) which supplies data to The HistoryMakers Digital Video Archive web application.
+The server-side API (a.k.a. backend) which supplies data to The HistoryMakers Digital Video Archive web application.
 It is written in C# using [.NET 5.0](https://dotnet.microsoft.com/download) and compiled with Visual Studio 2019 using the standard .NET Core Web API template.
 The API most closely resembles a stateless view controller using JSON as the serialization protocol.